Anany8299/Honeypot/README.md

 - 🧠 Telnet login attempt logging and pattern analysis
 - 🛑 DDoS detection based on connection rate and IP entropy
 - 💾 Logs events to file with timestamps
-- 📊 Optional: GUI or dashboard support (coming soon)
+- 📊 GUI or dashboard support

 ---